OHI-Science/ohiprep_v2024/globalprep/np/v2024_new/README.md

 ### Sustainability

-A key element of this new NP approach is that sustainability is incorporated in the model in a new/different way.
-Previously, ornamentals’ exposure and risk and seaweed sustainability were exported separately, read into ohi-global functions.R and used along with many other pieces and steps in and out of ohi-global to calculate score.
-In the new approach, we incorporate sustainability in our ohiprep processing to yield statuses for each product.
+A key element of this new NP approach is that sustainability is incorporated in the model in a different way.
+Previously, ornamentals’ exposure and risk and seaweed sustainability were exported separately, read into `functions.R` in `ohi-global` and used along with many other pieces and steps in and out of ohi-global to calculate score.
+In the new approach, we incorporate sustainability in our `ohiprep` processing to yield statuses for each product.
 For ornamentals, we use exposure and risk to calculate sustainability, which we then use to calculate relative sustainable harvest – all occurring in step 2.
-For seaweeds, we “calculate” (define) sustainability (from Seafood Watch data) to calculate relative sustainable harvest in step 3.
-We do not write out sustainability components separately and use them to calculate status in ohi-global’s functions.R.
+For seaweeds, we “calculate” (define) sustainability using Seafood Watch data to calculate relative sustainable harvest in step 3.
+We *do not* write out sustainability components separately to use them to calculate status in ohi-global’s functions.R.

+## Next Steps

+To continue to develop the new NP data prep process and methodology, please refer to the [2024 New NP Plan: outline and notes](https://docs.google.com/document/d/1ubCTW7ZrvvdckvY2zpBzCLHLgoIlCLW8kDMj-KWda9U/edit?usp=sharing) for a comprehensive outline of the approach and details on next steps.

+Some key things to keep in mind as you consider updating this goal’s data prep process:

-You would need to change in ohi-global functions.R significantly to account for changes in how exposure and risk are handled (please look into this in-depth and consult Melanie Frazier).
+You would need to change in `ohi-global`’s `functions.R` significantly to account for changes in how exposure and risk are handled (please look into this in-depth and consult Melanie Frazier).
-You would need to update the layers_eez_base.csv (and all layer csv files in the ohi-global metadata folder) with updated layers (no longer using exposure and risk separately, changing how seaweeds sustainability is handled, etc.)
+You would need to update the `layers_eez_base.csv` (and all layer CSV files in the ohi-global metadata folder) with updated layers (no longer using exposure and risk separately, changing how seaweeds sustainability is handled, etc.)

-## Outline of New NP Dataprep Process and Methodology (v2024):

-For a comprehensive outline of the new NP data prep process and methodology (v2024), please refer to the [2024 New NP Plan: outline and notes](https://docs.google.com/document/d/1ubCTW7ZrvvdckvY2zpBzCLHLgoIlCLW8kDMj-KWda9U/edit?usp=sharing)

 ### Layers Created